What Does ‘Under Offer’ Mean? | Homebuying Guide

 Under offer to completion

-Understanding the “under offer” stage and what happens next is really important in the home buying process.
+Understanding the “under offer” stage and what happens next is really important in the home-buying process.
+So what does under offer mean for buyers?
+It indicates you are on the pathway towards completion, but there are still several crucial steps to go.

 By staying informed and working closely with your conveyancer, you can navigate the complexities of buying and successfully completing your home purchase.